cfd2474/TAK-Portal/README.md

 ## Additional Commands

-Additional commands are included with TAK Portal to assist you in keeping your docker container running and more importantly ***up-to-date*** with the latest version.
-We encourage you to check reguarlly for updates that may address bugs and add additional features.
+Additional commands are included with TAK Portal to assist you in keeping your Docker container running and, more importantly, ***up-to-date*** with the latest version.
+We encourage you to check regularly for updates that may address bugs and add additional features.
+An update notification will show in the sidebar when updates are available.

 To update TAK Portal while retaining your current settings and configuration:
 ```